Hypothetical StarCraft: Brood War Balance Patch

 - Attack damage reduced from 40 to 35

 Dark templar one-shot probes and drones, but not SCVs.
 This change will require two shots to kill an enemy worker until (at least) +2 ground weapons have been researched.
-This prevents a lucky Protoss player from dropping a single dark templar into a Protoss or Zerg mineral line and getting 10 worker kills before the opponent even realizes what's happening.
-Under such a change, this tactic only becomes possible in the late game when the opponent also has the resources to proactively counter this tactic.
+This prevents a lucky Protoss player from dropping a single dark templar into a Protoss or Zerg mineral line and getting 10+ worker kills before the opponent even realizes what's happening.
+Under such a change, this tactic only becomes possible in later stages of the game when the opponent also has the resources to proactively counter this tactic.
 At the same time, dark templar rushes will still kill an opponent that fails to get detection in a timely manner.

 Scout (Rework):